kalletolonen/resume/resume.md

 ### Founder
 **Koutsi-Softa Oy Ab** — Turku, Finland
 June 2024 – Present
 - Scalable platform for client management to personal trainers and their clients.
-Fullstack development, business strategy, and DevOps for a SaaS product targeting fitness professionals.
+Fullstack development and DevOps for a SaaS product targeting fitness professionals.

 ### Self-employed
 **Blake Consulting** — Finland